-The investment portfolio is be managed in such a manner that funds are available to meet reasonably anticipated cash flow requirements in an orderly manner.
+The investment portfolio is managed in a manner that funds are available to meet reasonably anticipated cash flow requirements in an orderly manner.
 Periodic cash flow analyses are completed in order to ensure that the investments are positioned to provide sufficient liquidity.